MGYamada/MGYamada.github.io/index.md

 Julia is a modern multi-paradigm language with various extensions for OOP and functional programming.
-This allows us to do a modern style programming even in the world of high-performance computing (HPC), where usually low-level languages have been used for a long time.
+This allows us to do a modern style programming even in the world of high-performance computing (HPC), where usually C/C++ and Fortran have been used for a long time.
 Especially, Julia's implementation of the multiple dispatch is so powerful that you can write, for example, a code which works both in CPU and GPU at the same time without writing an exclusive code.